vehemont/sdv-mcp/README.md

 > This MCP is read-only and should not cause any issues, but safety first is always the best approach!
 Use a save copy first, not an original.
 Then once you feel comfortable, you can point it at your real save to receive the save-per-night updates.

-Example questions:
+Example questions that utilize the state of your save, tailoring responses to you depending on the season, day, location, and what you already have:
 > "What is my best money maker that I should be utilizing?"

 > "What should I focus on next?"

 > "Can anything be completed with what I have?"

+> "Best way to get coal?"

+> "Give me a priority step-by-step list on completing my fishing bundle."

 ## Requirements
 - Python 3.10+